 Although children enrolled into BADGER will need to demonstrate lack of control at the time of randomization, all will receive some form of adjunctive therapy once they enter the treatment phase of the trial (i.e. no child will receive either placebo or experimental therapy that has not yet been proven to be efficacious in asthma).
 Thus, based on current practice guideline recommendations in this age group (generated from studies performed primarily in adult patients), and the manner in which patients with this degree of asthma severity or lack of control are treated in the primary care community, participation in BADGER does not appear to pose any undue risks.
 However, as discussed previously, genotype results from two previous CARE trials, CLIC and PACT, indicate that certain children may be at higher risk while receiving the leukotriene receptor antagonist, montelukast.
 Based on these preliminary results, it is reasonable to anticipate that Arg/Arg patients may have more frequent exacerbations of asthma during the 16 weeks of therapy with ICS + LTRA.
-Therefore, the DSMB will monitor the safety of the Arg/Arg patients during this treatment period.
-With this safety net in place, we feel that exclusion of Arg/Arg patients from participation in BADGER will not be necessary and that the benefits of their participation, to improve evidence-based selection of step-up therapies for them and for other patients with this genotype, outweigh the known risks.
+Therefore, the DSMB will monitor the safety of the Arg/Arg patients from participation in BADGER will not be necessary and that the benefits of their participation, to improve evidence-based selection of step-up therapies for them and for other patients with this genotype, outweigh the known risks.
 It is also important to note that LTRA exposure during the trial will only be with the concomitant administration of an ICS.
 Thus, there is also reason to be optimistic that these patients will not have more frequent exacerbations during this treatment period because they are also receiving ICS.
 Finally, as a result of our intention to have DSMB monitoring of potential at-risk patients based on their genotype, a blood sample will be obtained at Visit 2A to insure adequate time for processing and genotype confirmation prior to the participant being randomized into the trial and beginning treatment.